-- On the Configure this software page, configure installation settings:
+On the Configure this software page, configure installation settings:

     - From the Delivery Method drop-down list, select CloudFormation Template and then choose whether you want to connect the EC2 instance running Veeam Backup for AWS to an existing Amazon VPC and subnet, or to create a new Amazon VPC and subnet for the instance.

     - VB for AWS Deployment - Existing VPC — select this option if you want to use an existing Amazon VPC and subnet.

     - VB for AWS Deployment - New VPC — select this option if you want to create a new Amazon VPC and public subnet.
 In this case, the VPC and public subnet will be automatically created in the AWS Region in which the appliance will reside; also, an internet gateway will be attached to the VPC.

     For more information on Amazon VPCs and subnets, see AWS Documentation.

     - From the Software Version drop-down list, select the latest version of Veeam Backup for AWS.

-- From the Region drop-down list, select an AWS Region in which an EC2 instance running Veeam Backup for AWS will reside.
+    - From the Region drop-down list, select an AWS Region in which the EC2 instance running Veeam Backup for AWS will reside.

     For more information on AWS Regions, see AWS Documentation.